openfl/OpenFLDevelopersGuide/sockets/README.md

 # Chapter 43: Sockets {#chapter-43-sockets}

 A socket is a type of network connection established between two computer processes.
 Typically, the processes are running on two different computers attached to the same Internet Protocol (IP) network.
-However, the connected processes can be running on the same computer using the special “local host” IP address.
+However, the connected processes can be running on the same computer using the special "local host" IP address.

 Adobe OpenFL supports client-side Transport Control Protocol (TCP) sockets.
 A OpenFL application can connect to another process acting as a socket server, but cannot accept incoming connection requests from other processes.
 In other words, a OpenFL application can connect to a TCP server, but cannot serve as one.